jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 Simply put: Transactions that shift an asset’s current weightage **further away** from the target weightage incur additional fees while transactions that shift it **closer to** the target weightage will receive a discount on fees.
 This is based on the fee incurred when minting or burning JLP during the swap.

-This allows JLP to maintain its target weight amid the high volume of spot trading or deposit/withdrawal activity.
+This allows JLP to maintain its target weight as liquidity providers are incentivized to maintain the target weightage amid high volumes of spot trading or deposit/withdrawal activity.

 ### Failsafe Mechanism